B2B

 Ideal Client Profile

 Defining the ideal client profile helps determine pricing levels your target audience can bear.
+It also helps you choose B2B pricing strategies that match how your customers buy.

 Say your target buyer persona is a small business that needs ecommerce SaaS but has never used it.
 If your product carries a premium price beyond the typical budget of your ideal clients, you’ll price yourself out of your intended market.